Girl Scout Council

 West Virginia Office

-These are exciting times at the Girl Scout Council as the movement approaches its 100th anniversary in 2012.
-Ms. Soto-Harmon is directly responsible for developing strategies to achieve the organization's vision and mission, directing a $14 million operating budget with 115 employees located in eight offices, and a volunteer structure that includes over 25,000 dedicated adult volunteers.
-As CEO, Ms. Soto-Harmon's priority is to continue the winning membership strategy to reach all girls in the region; create a culture of philanthropy to support the cultivation of donors from the corporate and private sectors; and as spokesperson, establish positive and effective relationships inside and outside the organization.
+The Girl Scouts celebrated the 100th anniversary in the Nation’s Capital with the largest gathering of Girl Scouts in history.
+250,000 attended the June 9th Girl Scouts Rock the Mall event on the grounds of the Washington Monument.
+Lidia and her team were responsible for orchestrating this one of a kind celebration for the nation.
+Ms. Soto-Harmon is directly responsible for developing strategies to achieve the organization's vision and mission, directing a $15 million operating budget with 112 employees located in six offices, and a volunteer structure that includes over 25,000 dedicated adult volunteers.
+As CEO, Ms. Soto-Harmon’s priority is to continue the winning membership strategy to reach all girls in the region; create a culture of philanthropy to support the cultivation of donors from the corporate and private sectors; and as spokesperson, establish positive and effective relationships inside and outside the organization.

-Prior to joining the council, Ms. Soto-Harmon served as Senior Vice President for Community Development for First Book, a national children's literacy organization dedicated to getting new books into the hands of children from low-income families.
-She also served as the Deputy Director for the President's Interagency Council on Women, chaired by Secretary of State Madeleine Albright, at the U.S. Department of State where she represented the United States at United Nation's conferences.
-Ms. Soto-Harmon was also the Senior Director of the Fannie Mae Foundation's Targeted Outreach Department, designing the first corporate nationwide multilingual strategy to reach new immigrants to promote homeownership in the United States in the late 1990s.
+Prior to joining the council, Ms. Soto-Harmon served as Senior Vice President for Community Development for First Book, a national children’s literacy organization dedicated to getting new books into the hands of children from low-income families.
+She also served as the Deputy Director of the President’s Interagency Council on Women, chaired by Secretary of State Madeleine Albright, at the U.S. Department of State, where she represented the United States at various United Nations’ conferences including the annual Commission on the Status of Women.
+She was instrumental in the federal response to “Beijing Plus Five”, the five-year follow-up to the United Nation’s Fourth World Conference on Women.
+Lidia traveled to Peru, Thailand and Switzerland as a State Department official to attend United Nations preparatory meetings.
+Ms. Soto-Harmon was also the Senior Director of the Fannie Mae Foundation’s Targeted Outreach Department, designing the first corporate nationwide multilingual strategy to reach new immigrants to promote homeownership in the United States in the late 1990s.

 Ms. Soto-Harmon grew up in Latin America and the United States.
 She earned her Masters in Public Administration from George Mason University and B.A. from Drew University in Madison, New Jersey.
 She is married and has two bilingual teenagers.